carabiner-dev/ampel/docs/03-ampel-policy-guide.md

 policy can define a context value with the repository name, that would allow it to define tenets that can evaluate in any repository.

+Contextual data is exposed to the evaluation runtime in key-value pairs.
+A policy defines the values it needs and one of the context data providers supplies the values.
+During the policy evaluation, all values are accesible through the `context.` global object.

 ### An Intro to Contextual Data

 Contextual data is not meant to be used a general purpose variables, the idea